blocknative/web3-onboard/packages/react/README.md

-    wallet, // the wallet that has been connected or null if not yet connected connecting // boolean indicating if connection is in progress }, connect // function to call to initiate user to connect wallet ] = useConnectWallet()
+    wallet, // the wallet that has been connected or null if not yet connected connecting // boolean indicating if connection is in progress }, connect, // function to call to initiate user to connect wallet disconnect // function to call to with wallet<DisconnectOptions> to disconnect wallet ] = useConnectWallet()
 ```